rob-code/Wk3_homework_CC_Cinema/readme.md

 In addition to the basic requirements, the app is able to do the following:

-A customer can buy a ticket with buy_ticket instance method i.e. customer1.buy_ticket(film_id).
+- A customer can buy a ticket with buy_ticket instance method i.e. customer1.buy_ticket(film_id).
 This generates a ticket and saves it in the ticket table, reduces customers funds by the ticket price and updates the customer's record with the new funds value.

-View the films watched by each customer i.e. customer1.films
+- View the films watched by each customer i.e. customer1.films

-View the tickets bought by each customer i.e. customer1.tickets.
+- View the tickets bought by each customer i.e. customer1.tickets.
 This is the same query but with clearer output.

-View the customers who have watched film i.e. film1.customers
+- View the customers who have watched each film i.e. film1.customers

-#To Do:

-How much income is taken in by the cinema: Report tickets sold to customers for films and total up the price of tickets
+- Get the total income from all ticket sales using a left join. i.e use class method Ticket.income